Juliet-Simpson/Find-A-Bible-Quote/README.md

 ### **5. Surface**

 The theme will be the same through out.
 The navbar will be red with contrasting white text to compliment the reddish sky at the top of the background image.
 The background image will be of the sun with rays over a distant mountain range with a grassy meadow in the foreground.
-The exposure will be increased and the contrast reduced to give a paled effect which will not interfere with the site functionality overlayed.
+The exposure will be increased and the contrast reduced to give a paled effect which will not interfere with the site functionality overlaid.

 ## Features